-The Medical Benefits Chart on the following pages lists the services Geisinger Gold Heritage (HMO) covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services Geisinger Gold Heritage (HMO) covers and what you pay out of pocket for each service.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

-Your Medicare covered services must be provided according to the coverage guidelines established by Medicare.

-Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.

-You receive your care from a network provider.
+- Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You receive your care from a network provider.
 In most cases, care you receive from an out-of-network provider will not be covered, unless it is emergent or urgent care or unless your plan or a network provider has given you an authorization.
-This means that you will have to pay the provider in full for the services furnished.

-You have a primary care provider (a PCP) who is providing and overseeing your care.

-Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from us.
+This means that you will have to pay the provider in full for the services furnished. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from us.
 Covered services that need approval in advance are marked in the Medical Benefits Chart in bold italics.
 In addition, the following services not listed in the Benefits Chart require prior authorization:

-Biofeedback Training

-We may also charge you administrative fees for missed appointments or for not paying your required cost sharing at the time of service.
+- Biofeedback Training - If your coordinated care plan provides approval of a prior authorization request for a course of treatment, the approval must be valid for as long as medically reasonable and necessary to avoid disruptions in care in accordance with applicable coverage criteria, your medical history, and the treating provider's recommendation. - We may also charge you administrative fees for missed appointments or for not paying your required cost sharing at the time of service.
 Call Member Services if you have questions regarding these administrative fees.